-A student applying for admission must be accepted by the Head of School, based on the school's ability to meet the educational needs of the student.
-While GAA can accommodate mild reading, learning and behavior challenges, it is not staffed or equipped to meet the needs of moderate or severely disabled children.
+A student applying for admission must be accepted by the Secondary Principal, based on the school's ability to meet the educational needs of the student.

-In general, the Registrar places students by continuation of grade from previous school.
+In general, the Registrar places students by continuation of grade from their previous school.
 The school will determine the student's grade placement based on prior records and recommendations.
 If the school has doubts regarding the student's placement, if records are not available, or if the parents feel that the recommended grade placement is not suitable, MAP test results generated during the admissions process are an important indicator of student readiness and experience and will help inform the placement decision.
 GAA may request the applicant to take the CAT4 test.
+ADEK approval is a must to enroll the student.